Could Marcia Brown be one of Toronto’s best role models for youth?

 When was the last time you had tea with a Trudeau?
 If you’re like most of us, your answer is probably, “never.”
-But ask a bunch of kids from Rexdale and North Etobicoke, and they’d be able to say, “two years ago!”
+But ask a bunch of kids from Rexdale and North Etobicoke, and they’d be able to say, “in 2016!”
 That’s thanks to Marcia Brown, the founder and executive director of Trust 15, a non-profit aimed at providing mentorship for inner-city youth.

 Over high tea on the University of Ottawa campus, Grégoire Trudeau engaged with the kids, asking and answering questions.
 She said, ‘Whatever your age, whatever your religion, whatever your background, wherever your family comes from—there is a perfect little creature inside of you who is patient, who is kind, who is loving and who deserves unconditional love,’ Brown recalls.
 She says Grégoire Trudeau’s words clearly left a mark on the kids.

 Brown has made it her life’s mission to provide mentorship opportunities to kids in Rexdale, where she lives.
 When she began her career as a special-needs and educational assistant with the Toronto District School Board (TDSB), Brown says she became a “consummate activist and enabler, an agent of change, a resilient and unstoppable advocate for students who came to school with little going for them.”